-CBD is one of the key constituents of cannabis plants.
-They’ve been around for thousands of years, and have a documented use across India, Egypt, Europe, China and Japan (*).
+CBD is one of the key constituents of hemp.
+Its been around for thousands of years, and has a documented use across India, Egypt, Europe, China and Japan (*).

-Traditionally, cannabis has been used for many of the ailments people use CBD for today; anxiety, insomnia, pain and menstrual cramps being just a few.
+Traditionally, hemp has been used for many of the ailments people use CBD for today; anxiety, insomnia, pain and menstrual cramps being just a few.